gromacs/gromacs/docs/dev-manual/jenkins.rst

 Understanding Jenkins builds
 ============================

-This page documents what different Jenkins builds actually run from the
+This page documents what different Jenkins builds actually run at http://jenkins.gromacs.org/ from the |Gromacs| source tree.
-|Gromacs| source tree.
 The purpose is two-fold:

 * Provide information on how to interpret Jenkins failures and how to run the same tasks locally to diagnose issues (in most cases, referring to the